nbish11/certificate-manager/README.md

 - [ ] `docker deploy` (cluster/swarm) support.
 - [ ] Ability to control logging verbosity.
 - [ ] Better directory structure.
 The plan is to use the same directory structure as acme.sh, but this is not yet implemented.
+- [ ] Allow for each certificate to have its own deployment types.
+(Currently, the deployment types are global, and apply to all certificates.)
+Something like this: `- sh.acme.domains=example.com:crt,key;mail.example.com:pem`

 ## Things that are not planned